-The attributes on the http> element control some of the properties on the core filters.
+The attributes on the <http> element control some of the properties on the core filters.

-access-decision-manager-ref Optional attribute specifying the ID of the AccessDecisionManager implementation which should be used for authorizing HTTP requests.
-By default an AffirmativeBased implementation is used for with a RoleVoter and an AuthenticatedVoter.
+- access-decision-manager-ref Optional attribute specifying the ID of the AccessDecisionManager implementation which should be used for authorizing HTTP requests.
+By default an AffirmativeBased implementation is used for with a RoleVoter and an AuthenticatedVoter. - authentication-manager-ref A reference to the AuthenticationManager used for the FilterChain created by this http element.

-$^{^3} See$ the introductory chapter for how to set up the mapping from your web.xml
+$^{^3 \}text{See}$ the introductory chapter for how to set up the mapping from your web.xml